 Information for Landlords

-When you lease your property with Drummond Miller we'll ensure that you always meet your obligations as a landlord.
+When you lease your property with DM Property we'll ensure that you always meet your obligations as a landlord.
 Below you will find an overview of some common FAQs from Landlords, click on each question to read more.

 All private landlords letting residential properties in Scotland must be registered in the register of landlords.
 It is a criminal offence to do letting agency work if you aren't on the register and if you're convicted, you could face a fine of up to £50,000, up to 6 months imprisonment or both.
 Landlords who only manage their own properties will not be required to comply, However, landlords who manage properties for friends or family members may be required to register depending on the circumstances of the arrangement.
 If you are acting on behalf of a friend or family member under a Power of Attorney you will not need to register.